core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The shown examples consider a CoAP group identified by the group hostname grp.example.
 Its members are CoAP servers listening to the associated IP multicast address ff35:30:2001:db8:f1::8000:1 and port number 5685.

 Note that a group hostname is used in most examples to improve readability.
-As discussed in {{sec-groupnaming-app}}, in practice using an IP address literal as the host component of the Group URI reduces the size of the CoAP request message.
-In particular, the Uri-Host Option can be elided in this case.
+In practice, as discussed in {{sec-groupnaming-app}}, using an IP address literal as the host subcomponent of the Group URI can reduce the size of the CoAP request message, in case the Uri-Host Option can be elided.

 Also note that the Uri-Port Option does not appear in the examples, since the port number 5685 is already included in the CoAP request's UDP header (which is not shown in the examples) in the destination port field.